Archit-Dubey/GDC-2D-Shooter/README.md

 # GDC-2D-Shooter TODO List

 1. Create a start game page
-2. Enforce an area as the playable region
+2. Enforce an area as the playable region (Done)
 3. Player (Done)
 4. Joystick to move and rotate the player (Done)
 5. Set Shooting Controls for Player (Done)